The LLV decomposition of hyper-Kaehler cohomology

 The third author wishes to thank K. Hulek, K. O'Grady, G. Pearlstein, G. Sacc\`a, C. Voisin, and Z. Zhang for several discussions on related topics.
 In particular, this paper has its origins in \cite{klsv18}, but it took us in surprising new directions.
 The authors also thank M. de Cataldo and G. Sacc\`a for keeping us informed of their work on the cohomology of OG10 (cf. \cite{dCRS}).
 Finally, we are all grateful to P. Griffiths with whom we had numerous discussions on parallel topics, which crystalized for us the importance of the Looijenga--Lunts--Verbitsky algebra (and related objects).

 While preparing this manuscript, the papers \cite{sol18} and \cite{sol19} appeared.
 We acknowledge their influence; in particular, occasionally they helped streamline some of our arguments.

 We thank L. Fu, E. Looijenga, A. Negut, and Q. Yin for some useful comments on an earlier version of our paper.
 In particular, Remark \ref{rem_LF} is due to Lie Fu.
+We also thank to referees' many useful comments.
+Especially, one of the referees pointed out a gap in our original proof of Theorem~\ref{thm_higher_periods}.
+Our revised approach in \S \ref{S:Phik} is following closely the referee's suggestion.